 The number of bibs you will lose over the years can be baffling.
 Grab some used bibs to keep in the car in case of emergency or to leave at Grandma’s house.
-You can never have too many and they are generally less than a dollar a piece at yard sales, so stock up!
+You can never have too many, and they are generally less than a dollar each at yard sales, so stock up!

 This may be an obvious one, but stock up on all different sized clothes, pajamas, and shoes.
 I have found awesome name brand items still with the tags on for pennies!
 You may have to dig, but the find is worth it.

-Lots of people move out of the baby style of nursery after just a few years and will sell their decor as a group.
-Lots of times I have found the crib set, with additional wall decor, blankets, pillows, lamps, mobiles etc. All of these things together can be pretty steep brand new, so finding a set that is your style for a fraction of the price is a great find.
+A lot of people move out of the baby’s style of nursery after just a few years and will sell their decor as a group of items.
+Many times I have found crib sets with additional wall decor, blankets, pillows, lamps, mobiles, etc. All of these things together can be pretty steep brand new, so finding a set that is your style for a fraction of the price is a great find.

 Blocks, outdoor toys, trucks, cars, dollhouses, and other toys that are non-porous are great toys to find at sales.
 I recommend staying away from stuffed animals or baby dolls with stuffed parts because they are a lot harder to clean and can carry bugs, like lice.
 But anything wood or plastic where you can wipe them down is a good choice.
 Teacher yard sales are a great find as well; they will often sell whole curriculum sets with all of the items needed for each lesson!
 Puzzles, blocks, books, and magnets are great things to grab, even if your child is still small.
 These things will be so nice to have when they are a little older.